 Guitars come in various shapes and sizes.
 The most common types include acoustic guitars, electric guitars, bass guitars, and ukuleles.
 They also come with different strings, frets, and tuning.

+What are all the notes on a guitar?
 There are 12 major notes on a guitar.
 Each note has its own name and pitch.
 These notes are known as the open string, low E, Bb, Eb, G, D, C, F, Ab, E, B, and A.

 The lowest note is called the open string or first fret.
 It is usually tuned to an octave above middle C (C4) so that it can be played without having to press down any of the other strings.